CarShield Field

 CarShield Field, formerly T.R.
 Hughes Ballpark, is a stadium in O'Fallon, Missouri.
-It is primarily used for baseball, and was the home field of the River City Rascals Frontier League baseball team, until the team ceased operations at the end of the 2019 season.
-Beginning in 2020 season, it became the home field for the O'Fallon Hoots of the Prospect League.
+It is primarily used for baseball, and was the home field of the River City Rascals Frontier League baseball team, until the team folded and ceased operations at the end of the 2019 season.
+Beginning in 2020, it became the home field for the O'Fallon Hoots of the Prospect League.
 CarShield Field became the host of the entire six–team 2020 CarShield Collegiate League upon the cancellation of the 2020 Prospect League season due to COVID-19.
 CarShield Field is home to a local high school baseball team, The Christian O'Fallon Eagles.
 It opened in 1999 with seating for 3,500 people, plus areas for 1,650 additional fans on lawn and outfield bleacher areas.

 History

 Ground was broken for T. R. Hughes Ballpark on June 10, 1998.
 Construction cost the city of O'Fallon $3.9 million.
 In 2016, the stadium was renamed CarShield Field.
 In 2017, the natural grass playing field was replaced with a synthetic turf field.
 CarShield Field hosted the Missouri State High School Activities Association baseball championships from 2013 through 2019.
 CarShield Field also hosts soccer games and practices for the St. Louis Youth Soccer Association (SLYSA).

 For the 2020 baseball season, the Prospect League ceased play due to the COVID-19 pandemic.
 However, the O'Fallon Hoots played host to a six-team league at CarShield Field, with each team playing 30 game seasons and 7 inning games.
 The CarShield Collegiate League began play on July 1, 2020, with limited tickets.